keides2/roam-research-mcp-enterprise/README.md

 The server provides five powerful tools for interacting with Roam Research:

-1. `fetch_page_by_title`: Fetch and read a page's content by title, recursively resolving block references up to 4 levels deep
+1. `roam_fetch_page_by_title`: Fetch and read a page's content by title, recursively resolving block references up to 4 levels deep
-2. `create_page`: Create new pages with optional content
+2. `roam_create_page`: Create new pages with optional content
-3. `create_block`: Create new blocks in a page (defaults to today's daily page)
+3. `roam_create_block`: Create new blocks in a page (defaults to today's daily page)
-4. `import_nested_markdown`: Import nested markdown content into Roam as blocks
+4. `roam_import_markdown`: Import nested markdown content under specific blocks
-5. `add_todo`: Add multiple todo items to today's daily page with checkbox syntax
+5. `roam_add_todo`: Add multiple todo items to today's daily page with checkbox syntax

 ## Setup